-In these cases, students will be required to provide two versions of the online thesis to the Library:
+In these cases, you will be required to provide two versions (original and redacted) of the online thesis to the Thesis Examination System:

 - a second “public access” copy of the thesis, with confidential or third-party material for which there is no permission removed or “redacted”.
 Redacted material can be replaced with a statement such as "This image/material has been removed by the author of this thesis for copyright reasons”.
 When removing material from the digital copy, a placeholder should be included to retain the pagination of the original document.